Parable of the Unjust Steward: Interpretation

 Jesus' parable of the unjust manager is one of the most striking in all the Gospels.
 Obviously, it would be pressing the parable beyond the point of comparison to interpret it as an endorsement of dishonest business practices.
 Jesus' point is simply to show us what money is really for.
 Typically we think of ourselves first when we answer that question.
 But Jesus invites us to realize that, first, our money isn't really ours – we're simply managing it for its real owner, God.
 Second, even "filthy lucre" can be pressed into the service of God and our neighbor.
 When it is, the benefits will last beyond this life – which the things we buy for ourselves won't.
 For example, money can be used to spread the Gospel, through which the Holy Spirit will gather believers into Christ's church.
 We will enjoy blessed fellowship with these believers forever, long after the money itself is gone.

 LDS Elder James E. Talmage wrote:

 It was not the steward's dishonesty that was extolled; his prudence and foresight were commended, however; for while he misapplied his master's substance, he gave relief to the debtors; and in so doing he did not exceed his legal powers, for he was still steward though he was morally guilty of malfeasance.
 The lesson may be summed up in this wise: [...]
 Be diligent; for the day in which you can use your earthly riches will soon pass.
 Take a lesson from even the dishonest and the evil; if they are so prudent as to provide for the only future they think of, how much more should you, who believe in an eternal future, provide therefor!
 If you have not learned wisdom and prudence in the use of 'unrighteous mammon,' how can you be trusted with the more enduring riches?

-Catholic interpretation

-According to the commentators of the New American Bible Revised Edition, the parable is about an agent who, knowing he is about to be fired for usury, repents of his sin, asking the debtors to only pay what they owe his master, rather than pay him as well.
+According to commentators of the New American Bible Revised Edition, the parable is about an agent who, knowing he is about to be fired for usury, repents of his sin, asking the debtors to only pay what they owe his master, rather than pay him as well.